• Home

 Instructions

-For The Donuts
+For The Chocolate Glazed Donuts

 • Preheat your oven to 350 degrees Fahrenheit.
 Grease 2 donut pans well with vegetable oil.

 • Put the 2 tablespoons of butter or vegan baking stick in a small heat safe bowl.
+Microwave in 11 second increments until melted.
+Set aside to cool.

-• In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
+• In a small bowl, using a spoon, mix together the 2 rounded tablespoons cornstarch and 3 tablespoons water until thin and watery.
 It will be thick and tacky at first.

-• In a medium bowl, whisk together the cornstarch water mixture, the milk of choice, the cooled melted butter and the vanilla until combined.
-Make sure the melted butter isn't hot because if you pour hot butter into the cold milk, it will be chunky.
+Make sure the melted butter isn't hot because if you pour hot butter into the cold milk, it will create large chunks.
+If there are tiny little chunks, that's ok.

 • Slowly pour the wet ingredients into the dry and use a whisk to combine.
 If it gets too thick, switch to using a spatula.

-• Fill each well to almost the top.
 Smooth the batter with a tiny knife or the back of a small spoon.

 • Bake the donuts in the center rack of the 350 degree oven for 20 minutes.
 The donuts should be risen and spring back at you when gently touched.

-• If you gently poke the donuts and a dent forms, they're not done baking.
+Note: If you gently poke the donuts and a dent forms, they're not done baking.
 You can also insert a toothpick and make sure it comes out clean.

 • Let the donuts cool in the pans for at least 5 minutes before taking them out.
 If you try to take them out too soon, they will stick and break apart into a giant mess.
 Once 5 minutes is up, use a small spatula to loosen them from the pan.

-For The Glaze
+For The Vanilla Glaze

-• If the glaze is too thick, add more water ¼ teaspoon at a time until you reach the desired consistency.
+If the glaze is too thick, add more water ¼ teaspoon at a time until you reach the desired consistency.
 If the glaze is too thin, add more confectioners' sugar, 1 tablespoon at a time, until you reach the desired consistency.

-• Take one donut and dip the entire thing in the glaze.
 Do it quickly, you don't want it submerged too long but you do want the entire donut coated.

 • Immediately wipe the donut bottom and place bottom side down on a cooling rack with wax paper or baking sheet underneath.
 The glaze will drip so the wax paper is to lessen the mess on your counter.